Kenny Garrett: Biography

 Kenny Garrett was born in Detroit, Michigan, on October 9, 1960.
 He attended Mackenzie High School.
 His father was a carpenter who played tenor saxophone as a hobby.
 Garrett's own career as a saxophonist took off when he joined the Duke Ellington Orchestra, under the leadership of Mercer Ellington, in 1978.
 Garrett also played and recorded with Art Blakey, Miles Davis, Freddie Hubbard, and Woody Shaw before developing his career as a leader.

-In 1984, Garrett recorded his first album as a bandleader, Introducing Kenny Garrett, on the CrissCross label.
-In that year, he became the founding member of Out of the Blue, which was produced by Blue Note Records.
+In 1984, Garrett recorded his first album as a bandleader, Introducing Kenny Garrett, on the Criss Cross label.
+During that year, he became the founding member of the ensemble Out of the Blue, which was produced by Blue Note Records.
 In 1986, Garrett became a member of Art Blakey's Jazz Messengers.

 Garrett signed to the Warner Bros.
 Records label, and beginning with Black Hope in 1992, he recorded eight albums for them.
 His music sometimes exhibits Asian influences, an aspect that is especially prevalent in his 2006 Grammy-nominated recording Beyond the Wall.